-A typical day at Farmingdale Adult Day Care begins with a continental breakfast, and group socialization.
-A name badge is affixed to each participant and a continental breakfast is served.
+A typical day at Farmingdale Adult Day Care begins with a morning meet and greet.
+A name badge is affixed to each participant.
 Soon after everyone is settled, a staff member or volunteer will proceed to engage members with a game, craft project, or table talk.

 At 10:20 am the participants are assisted across the room to a seat in the activity area.
 A staff member or volunteer leads the participants in a series of word games or cognitive puzzles.
 Other staff members and volunteers assist the clients by giving clues or hints to the games or puzzles.
 Following the games and puzzles a staff member or volunteer leads group exercise.
 Group exercise consist range of motion, stretching, and hand/eye coordination.
 Volunteers engage and encourage everyone to participate.

 Exercise is followed by a Hot Topics.
 This entails reading appropriate newspaper articles to the group and encouraging group discussion on those topics.
 After Hot Topics all members are separated into small groups based on their cognitive level, called Motivate the Minds.
 A volunteer or staff member will facilitate a group of 3-4 members.
 Motivate the Minds consist of but not limited too, Jenga, card games, group discussions, scrabble, trivia questions, board games, and puzzles.

 Lunch is served at twelve thirty.
 Delicious and nutritious hot lunches are provided through the services of Daleview Nursing Home.